Rokkass/tenzies-game-react/README.md

-My second React website, created with Free Code Camp course.

 Game goal is to get all ten of your dice to show the same number as fast as posible.

+Created with Free Code Camp course.

 Things i've added myself:
 - change number to dots on dice